 - Includes coverage for complications with pregnancy up to 26 weeks (just thought that was nice)

-- You can sign up yourself, your partner, your whole family (children over 14), or even a group of friends or colleagues.
+- You can sign up yourself, your partner, your family, or even a group of friends or colleagues.

 Please see the Description of Coverage for full details.
 To learn more and/or to get coverage for you next adventure…